AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-article-publishing-presets.md

 1. In the Assets UI, navigate to the map file that you want to edit.

-1. To get an exclusive lock on the map file, select the map file and click **Check Out**.
+1. To get an exclusive lock on the map file, select the map file and select **Checkout**.

 1. Select the **Edit Topics** option from the action menu on the map file.

-    The map file is opened for editing in the Web Editor.
+    The map file is opened for editing in the Editor.

     >[!NOTE]
     >
     > You can add or delete any topic from the map using the Advanced Map Editor.
 For more details, see [Work with the Advanced Map Editor](map-editor-advanced-map-editor.md#).

+1. Select the **Open in map console** icon.
+The map opens in the map console.

-1. In the **Output** tab, select the + icon to create an output preset for your DITA map.
+1. Navigate to the **Output presets** tab and select the + icon to create an output preset for your DITA map.

     ![](images/output-tab-preset_cs.png){width="350" align="left"}